School discipline: The rights of students with IEPs and 504 plans

 You can also challenge a manifestation determination or placement decision.
 If time is crucial, you can ask for an expedited hearing.
 This can take place sooner than a hearing usually would.

-During the dispute process, your child will generally remain where she is—suspended at home, or in some other setting.
-She’ll stay there for up to 45 school days or until the appeal is decided (unless you and school agree otherwise).
+During the dispute process, kids will generally remain where they are — suspended at home, or in some other setting.
+They’ll stay there for up to 45 school days or until the appeal is decided (unless you and school agree otherwise).
 This is called the